StareXTV/PC-Adjustments/README.md

 Good question, If you bought your computer recently, you may have come across the word "UEFI" or "BIOS, Legacy".
 The main difference between **UEFI and Legacy** is the method of booting a computer, **UEFI (Using GUID Partition Table aka GPT)** is the latest method available and designed to replace BIOS and booting with the UEFI firmware, while **Legacy Boot (Using Master Boot Record)** is the process of booting the computer using BIOS firmware.

+UEFI gradually replaces traditional BIOS on most PCs, it includes greater security features than legacy and also boots faster, and noticeable performance improvement.

 ### Check if you're on Legacy or UEFI

 You can check if you're on Legacy or UEFI via **System Information**